rust-lang/rust/text/0000-inline-semantic.md

 ...
 ```

-But what if you have already published the `my_unwrap` crate that has thousands of users, and you
+What if you have already published the `my_unwrap` crate that has thousands of users, and you
 want to maintain API stability?
-Before Rust 1.XX, the builtin `unwrap()` has the same problem!
+Before Rust 1.XX, the builtin `unwrap()` had the same problem!

 ## Adding caller location implicitly

-The reason a `my_unwrap!` macro works is because it copy-and-paste the entire content of its macro
+The reason the `my_unwrap!` macro works is because it copy-and-pastes the entire content of its macro
-definition everytime it is used.
+definition every time it is used.

 ```rust
 println!("args[1] = {}", my_unwrap!(args().nth(1)));